3 Tips For Written Applications

 Rather than just stating you are involved in these activities, give specific examples of how you have been involved and what you have learnt.

-Avoid including academic endeavours and achievements – your academic grades and UCAT score will tell them that!
+Avoid including academic endeavours and achievements – your academic grades and UCAT score will tell them about that!

 Review your application thoroughly